jackwaterloo/webpack-practice/README.md

    ```bash
    npx webpack
    ```
-   This will bundle your code and output `dist/main.js`.

-3. **Check the output:**
+3. **View the output:**
-   The bundled file will log a greeting to the console when run in a browser or Node.js.

-## What this demonstrates
-- Basic Webpack configuration
-- ES module imports/exports
+   Open `dist/index.html` in your browser to see:
+   - Purple background from CSS
+   - Console output showing "Hello, Odinite!"

+## Learning Goals

+Following The Odin Project curriculum to learn:
-- Bundling JavaScript files
+- Bundling JavaScript modules
+- Managing assets with Webpack
+- Development workflow optimization
+- Source mapping and debugging
+- Development server configuration

-Feel free to modify the source files and re-run the build to see how Webpack updates the output.
+Feel free to explore the code and configuration to understand how Webpack works!